Rock Creek Trails: Lakeside Trail

 The Lakeside Trail is a trail system along the south and east side of Lake Bernard Frank, with a connector to the Rock Creek Stream Valley Trail.
 It consists of 1.8 miles of paved trail and another 1.1 miles of shared-use natural surface trail.
 The Lakeside trail stretches from the Avery Road trailhead, around the lake and then north to Muncaster Mill Road with a connection to Trailway Drive.
 The northernmost section is unpaved.

 MNCPPC constructed the trail in the early 1980s and then connected it to the Rock Creek Trails in 2012.
 The county constructed a half-mile (0.8 km) long trail to connect it to the Rock Creek Stream Valley Trail as part of the ICC mitigation program.
 Preliminary design work on the connector trail began in 2006 when it was selected for funding by the Compensatory Mitigation and Environmental Stewardship fund for the Inter-County Connector (ICC).
 After a year-long controversy, during which the Manor Lake Civic Association fought the connector trail on grounds that a "bike highway" would drastically change the area around the lake, work began in 2010 and was completed in 2012.
 The connector was built atop an existing hiking trail.

-Montgomery County was planning to build an additional extension of this trail.
+Montgomery County is planning to build an additional extension of this trail.
 Planning began in 2005 and the design was approved in 2017.
 The project would've extended the paved trail north - at times using an existing abandoned road alignment, bridge the North Branch and connect with Muncaster Mill Road at both the east end of the existing Muncaster Mill Bikeway and near the intersection with Emory Road.
 As of March 2024, the project was in limbo.